Louis-Nicolas Davout: Napoleonic Wars

-In April 1813, Davout commanded the Hamburg military district.
+In April 1813, on his return from Russia with 4,000, the remains of 70,000 men, Davout commanded the military district of Hamburg and Dirk van Hogendorp left.
 (The French had initially been driven out by the Russians in March 1813.)
 He defended the poorly fortified and provisioned city, through the long Siege of Hamburg, only surrendering on direct order by King Louis XVIII, who had come to the throne after Napoleon's abdication in April 1814.
 The French restored their authority with many reprisals among the population.
 During the siege, he expelled up to 25,000 of Hamburg's poorest citizens out of the city into the cold winter, many of whom perished of cold and starvation.
 Between 1806 and 1814, when the French occupation came to an end by Davout's surrender, the population decreased by nearly one-half, to 55,000.

 Davout's military character has been interpreted as cruel and he had to defend himself against many attacks upon his conduct at Hamburg.
 He was a stern disciplinarian, who exacted rigid and precise obedience from his troops, and consequently his corps was more trustworthy and exact in the performance of its duty than any other.
 For example, Davout forbade his troops from plundering enemy villages, a policy he would enforce by the use of the death penalty.
-Thus, in the early days of the Grande Armée, the III corps tended to be entrusted with the most difficult work.
+Thus, in the early days of the Grande Armée, the III Corps tended to be entrusted with the most difficult work.
 He was regarded by his contemporaries as one of the ablest of Napoleon's marshals.
-Upon the first restoration of the Bourbon monarchy, he retired into private life, openly displaying his hostility to the Bourbons, and when Napoleon returned from Elba, Davout rejoined him.